-- A BRP® icon is added to the home page select it to display the engine instrument panel. - A BRP® settings dialog is added use this dialog to change engine settings. - A BRP® button is added to the control bar selecting this button opens the engine controller.
+- A BRP® icon is added to the home page select it to display the engine instrument panel. - You can customize which data is displayed on the instrument panel.
+Refer to "Instruments" on page 141. - A BRP® settings dialog is added use this dialog to change engine settings. - A BRP® button is added to the control bar selecting this button opens the engine controller.
 Use the engine controller to control the engines.